 Peace, war and international security is an area in which economists are often conspicuous by their absence, to a degree that rivals the importance of economic issues to the problems at hand.
 It is getting to the point where the supposed imperialism of economics of the social science is reversed and the political scientists, international relations and other such groups exclude the economists and take on the economics themselves.
-It is not unusual to find studies of post conflict reconstruction in which economics is surprisingly found to be important.
-In the case of the World Bank it came as a great shock to the other social scientists when economists started to argue that economics might have a major role to play in understanding civil wars (Collier et al...).
-Economics do have the gift of overstatement and a tendency to state unpleasant truths in a clear and precise way that can disturb other social scientists.
+It is not unusual to find studies of post conflict reconstruction undertaken by non economists in which economic issues are, to their surprise, found to be important (Cooper & Pugh, 2006).
+In the case of the World Bank it came as a great shock to the other social scientists when economists started to argue that economics might have a major role to play in understanding civil wars (Collier et al 2003).
+Economist do have the gift of overstatement and a tendency to state unpleasant truths in a clear and precise way that can disturb other social scientists.
 Their indignation and overreaction reflected this and more recently the debate has reached a more civilised recognition of the complexity of such issues (Arnson and Zartman, 2006).
+It has also meant that the accepted contribution from economists has been a neoclassical one.
+Yet, as will become clear, the study of peace, war and international security in a satisfactory manner requires a more interdisciplinary perspective, making it a potentially a fruitful arena for heterodox economists.